Quantum Circuit Representation of Combinatorial Matrix Functions: Quantum Spin model

 \section{Quantum Spin model}

 Let \(\bm{A} = [A_{ij}]\) be a real symmetric matrix of size \(2N \times 2N\).
-We consider an Ising model without a transverse field, acting on a system of \(4N\) spin-\(1/2\) particles.
-The spin-up and spin-down states of a spin are denoted by \(\ket{\uparrow}\) and \(\ket{\downarrow}\), respectively.
-The corresponding Hamiltonian (see also Fig.~\ref{fig:hat}) is given by:
+We consider an Ising model consisting solely of two-body XX interactions, acting on a system of \(4N\) spin-\(1/2\) particles.
+The spin-up and spin-down states are denoted by \(\ket{\uparrow}\) and \(\ket{\downarrow}\), respectively.
+The Hamiltonian (see also Fig.~\ref{fig:hat}) is given by: